nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ### Unexport GPIO

-When you are done using any GPIO pin always tell the system to stop listening by unexporting it:
+When you are done using a GPIO pin always tell the system to stop listening by unexporting it:

 ```shell
 echo 132 > /sys/class/gpio/unexport